gospodinovdenis/bioprocess-digital-twin/README.md

 ---

-# Phase 12 — Process Optimization
+# 5 — Process Optimization

 The calibrated model is used to explore process operating conditions.